picamator/transfer-object/README.md

 License
 -------

-Transfer Object Generator is licensed under the MIT License.
-Please see the [LICENSE](LICENSE) file for details.
+Transfer Object Generator is free and open-source software licensed under the MIT License.
+For more details, please see the [LICENSE](LICENSE) file.